space-wizards/docs/src/en/space-station-14/round-flow/proposals/changeling.md

 - **Headcrab | medium | free | any**

 An absolute last resort for a changeling that has been incapacitated and cannot rejuvenate itself.
 The changeling's head detaches over the course of about 20 seconds, leaving behind its body and turning into an angry crab with a single goal: Survive.
-The headcrab can go under doors, moves at the same speed as a human, and is quite fragile with around 20 HP.
+The headcrab can ventcrawl, moves at the same speed as a human, and is quite fragile with around 20 HP.
 It can stun like the handspider and deals low slashing damage when it attacks.
 If the headcrab finds or makes a dead|critical person, it can burrow into them and, after around a minute, take control and live again.
 A changeling will usually be in a dead body by the time they take control, so they'll be forced to use stasis until they can repair their wounds, or until a clueless doctor revives them.
 Once a changeling takes control of a body, they will lose all their unlocked abilities, and only be left with 50 biomass.
 This ability cannot be used while starving.
 If a headcrab dies the changeling is fully dead, regardless of if their body is still intact.
 A headcrab CAN be revived, but why would anyone do that?
 A dead headcrab can be picked up and is a medium item, grinding it nets you enough chitizene to use a false armblade for a minute